 Children need consistency and structure to thrive.
 At home, they benefit from boundaries and reinforcement of those boundaries.
 These rules keep life relatively predictable, fostering a sense of safety.

 However, BPD homes often feel chaotic and scattered.
 A parent might enforce a boundary one day but forget about it entirely the next.
-These children may feel like they need to fend for themselves when surviving childhood.
+These children may feel like they must fend for themselves when surviving childhood.

 Lack of Self-Identity